All the Support Champions for the videogame Paladins

 - Purple Is Powerful: Dresses primarily in dark purple and her magic glows with a purple aura.
-If you clip through her blindfold, you'll see that her eyes are also purple.
-The sole exception is Restore Soul which is green like the rest of the healing abilities.
+Her eyes are also purple, as seen with her "Cottontail" skin (though her eyes are fully modelled on her base skin).
+The sole exception is Restore Soul which is green like the majority of the healing abilities.

 - Purple Is the New Black: The shadow dimension she enters during Shadow Travel is entirely purple.

 - Soul Power: She heals and harms by affecting people's souls.

 - Sibling Yin-Yang: Seris is associated with the dark and evil Abyss, while Furia is associated with the bright and benevolent Pyre.

 - Seris appears in both the teaser trailer for Raum (being the driving factor for why he's in the realm) as well as in Raums' card art.
 She can also be seen on the sidelines of the splash art for Raum.